 I hear you thinking.
 Yeah, camping, it sounds nice, but sleeping in a tent keeps me from going!
 Not such a big fan of a tent?
 I can bring you some good news: There are other ways to go camping in Iceland!

 Camping in a tent is the ultimate experience.
 You are literally out in nature.
 You can feel the wind blowing through the tent, hear everything as loud as it really is and smell the fresh air.

 Tent camping is the most affordable way of camping because you can rent a smaller car and campsites are cheapest if you just want to set up a tent (leave your car at the car park).

 Being exposed to the elements can also have its downsides.
-For example when it is really wet, really cold or really windy.
-But with the right equipment, you should be able to handle this.
+For example when it is really wet, really cold, or really windy.
+But with the right equipment, that you can find in our Iceland packing list, you should be able to handle this.

 2. Rooftop tent

 Rooftop tent camping is camping in a tent on the roof of your car.
 These tents are quite easy to pop up in the afternoon and to collapse in the morning.

 Just like with tent camping, you are exposed to the impact of the weather, which can be either fantastic (during nights with good weather), or absolutely horrible (during nights with very bad weather if you aren’t prepared).